-If I’m having a meal that requires a jug of beef gravy to be present, there’s also going to be a tall chunky glass of wine.
-And it’s not that I’ve always had the urge to pour my wine in the gravy, but I just knew deep down in my soul that they would marry together perfectly.
-After a little experimenting all I can say is my soul was right.
+I always knew deep down in my soul that red wine and beef gravy would marry together perfectly, and after a little experimenting all I can say is my soul was right.
 Red wine gravy is totally a thing and it’s about to change your life.

 Red Wine Onion Gravy Ingredients